AndrewSav/mktool/readme.md

   -o, --format <csv|json|toml|yaml>                      Export format -e, --execute                                          By default this command is run in dry-run mode.
-                                                         Specify this to actually apply changes to Mikrotik -k, --continue-on-errors                               Does not stop execution with a error code when the was a error writing a record to Mikrotik -s, --skip-existing                                    Reduce output verbosity by not printing already existing records that will not be updated
+                                                         Specify this to actually apply changes to Mikrotik -k, --continue-on-errors                               Does not stop execution with a error code when there was a error writing a record to Mikrotik -s, --skip-existing                                    Reduce output verbosity by not printing already existing records that will not be updated